 Throughout every department of YMCA St Paul’s Group, we take an active, tailored approach to volunteering.

-When people offer their time, we sit down with each individual to establish what they like doing, where they’re skills lie at and who they want to help.
+When people offer their time, we sit down with each individual or team to establish what they like doing, where they’re skills lie and who they want to help.

 Some come to us with very little idea of how diverse we are, however, we try and make sure that all volunteers end up in a role that absolutely fits them.